-The Board of Trustees Policy II-023 (Prohibition Against Alcohol and Drugs) and Board of Trustees Policy VII007 (Student Code of Conduct) collectively prohibit the possession, use, and sale of alcohol on campus property, except as permitted by the College President and when all applicable laws are observed and enforced.
-Missouri law, chapter 311, states, "Any person under the age of 21, who purchases or attempts to purchase, or has in his or her possession, any intoxicating liquor..., or show is visibly in an intoxicated condition...is guilty of a misdemeanor."
+Board of Trustees Procedures II-027 (Use of Alcoholic Beverages on College Property), and Board of Trustees Procedure VII-007 (Student Code of Conduct) collectively prohibit the possession, use, distribution, and sale of alcohol on campus property, except as permitted by the College President and when all applicable laws are observed and enforced.
+Missouri law, chapter 311, states, "Any person under the age of 21, who purchases or attempts to purchase, or has in his or her possession, any intoxicating liquor..., or is visibly in an intoxicated condition...is guilty of a misdemeanor."
 Missouri law also states it is unlawful to "sell, vend, give away or otherwise supply any intoxicating liquor...to any person under the age of 21..."
-The Board of Trustees Policy II-023 (Prohibition Against Alcohol and Drugs) and Board of Trustees Policy VII-007 (Student Code of Conduct) also collectively prohibit the possession, use, and sale of illegal drugs on campus.
+The Board of Trustees Policy II-023 (Prohibition Against Alcohol/Drugs) and Board of Trustees Procedure VII-007 (Student Code of Conduct) also collectively prohibit the possession, use, distribution, and sale of illegal drugs on campus.
 The possession, sale, manufacture, or distribution of any illegal drug is illegal under both state and federal laws.
-Such laws (including underage State drinking laws) are strictly enforced by the JCPD.
-In addition to College disciplinary actions, violators of this policy are also subject to prosecution where the offense is prohibited by state and federal laws.
+State underage drinking laws and Federal and State drug laws are strictly enforced by the JCPD.
+In addition to College disciplinary actions, violators of this policy are also subject to prosecution where the offense is prohibited by local, state, and federal laws.

-In compliance with the Drug-Free Schools and Communities Act, Jefferson College publishes information regarding the College's educational programs related to drug and alcohol abuse prevention; sanctions for violations of federal, state, and local laws and College policy; a description of health risks associated with alcohol and other drug use; and a description of available treatment programs for Jefferson College students and employees.
-A complete description of these topics, as provided in the College's annual notification to students and employees, is available online at: https://www.jeffco.edu/sites/default/files/studev/aodreport.pdf
+In compliance with the Drug-Free Schools and Communities Act, Jefferson College publishes information regarding the College's educational prevention programs related to drug and alcohol abuse prevention which include standards of conduct that prohibit the unlawful possession, use, and distribution of alcohol and illegal drugs on campus and at institution-associated activities; sanctions for violations of federal, state, and local laws and College policy; a description of health risks associated with alcohol and other drug use; and a description of available treatment programs for Jefferson College students and employees.
+A complete description of these topics, as provided in the College's annual notification to students and employees, is available online at: https://drive.google.com/file/d/1-zGi86MNukDoTCIH6r1l6kir4CnUz8an/view?usp=sharing